osrf/gazebo_tutorials/gazebojs_install/tutorial.md

      npm install gazebojs

 This operation should download and compile the latest gazebojs.
 There is a C++ compilation phase where a NodeJs module is created.
-There should now be a node_modules directory created in gz_node_inst.
+There should now be a 'gz_mode_inst/node_modules' directory.